-SHP 10199: the Port Augusta Town Hall
+SHP 10199, the Port Augusta Town Hall

 Construction of the Port Augusta Town Hall was completed in 1887 and at the time was seen as a symbol of progress as it was the largest building in the town at the time.
 The building was designed by Black & Hughes and was built by Sara & Co.
 It took 11 months to build with stone carted from quarries near Quorn.
+The building was nearly entirely destroyed by fire in 1944.
+Only the Corinthian Frontage and dome survived.
+It was re-built and re-opened in 1946, including a huge theatre to the rear.
 The Local Port Augusta Council moved out of the building in 1983 and since that time the building has become derelict.
 In Round 2 of the SA Heritage Grant Program the new owners of the Town Hall received a grant of \$20,000 for façade restoration including stone restoration, re-pointing and painting.
 The building is in the process of being rented out as office accommodation and is a great example of adaptive reuse.

-SHP 14606: Angaston Railway Station
+SHP 14606 the Angaston Railway Station